huangxinping/Rewrite-tf-keras/README.md

 ![output](./output.jpg)

 ## Movitaion
-Rewrite the official code in Tensorflow 2 and keras.
+Remade the official code in Tensorflow 2 and keras.

 ## Environments